By Richard Ammon

 It’s not difficult to find the ‘community’ here.
 Thanks to the internet and the relatively small number of out LGBT people, I was able to meet half a dozen activists, students and regular citizens within a couple of days in Gaborone.
 Doubtless there are gay and lesbian folks beyond this capital city (population 185,000) but there are no gay gatherings in the outback in smaller towns that surround the huge Kalahari Desert, which takes up most of central Botswana.

-My first sit-down was with Monica Tabengwa, (photo right) an articulate and forceful lesbian human rights lawyer and LeGaBiBo officer who has been instrumental in drawing up the high court complaint.
-She is truly a ‘big Mama’ in both size and compassionate parenting of an adoptive teen-age ‘son’ (since age 7).
-I wondered if he knew about her; she wasn’t sure, “but he sees my friends–mostly lesbian couples–when they visit so he must think something about that.”
+My first sit-down was with Monica Tabengwa, (photo right) an articulate and forceful lesbian human rights lawyer and LeGaBiBo officer who was instrumental in drawing up the high court complaint.
+She is truly a ‘big Mama’ in both size and compassionate parenting of an adoptive son.

-In school the kids have health/sex health education but little if any mention of homosexuality so what he learns is from his peers and in the public forum.
+In school the kids have health/sex health education but little if any mention of homosexuality so what children learn is from peers and in the public forum.
 Mostly it is not positive because of social, political and religious homophobia.
 Intimate sexual matters are much in the closet as it is not a topic that parents feel comfortable discussing.
 Recently she heard her son react negatively to a TV report about homosexuals.
-She was surprised at his reaction and intends to bring up the issue with him soon.
+She was surprised at his reaction and brought up the issue with him.

 Her recent work, along with others, has been composing and refining the strategic litigation against the government (submitted on the same day we spoke).
 The overall plan has three components: composing the litigation; developing a public education program; and capacity building of LeGaBiBo to be an effective organization.